Cyndyblaze/My-Data-Journey-/README.md

 ### Tools Used

 - Microsoft Excel (for Data Collection, Data Cleaning, Data Manipulation, and Data Integrity.
-- Microsoft Power Point (for Data Presentation).
+- Microsoft PowerPoint (for Data Presentation).

 ### Data Collection
 This is the process of gathering and measuring information on variables of interest in a systematic way.
 It involves downloading my datasets from an open source.